Long distance optical transport of ultracold atoms: A compact setup using a Moir\'e lens: The Moir e lens based transport scheme

 Here, we present a transport scheme using a varifocal Moir\'e lens.\cite{MoireExp,MoireTheory} In contrast to fluid-based designs, Moir\'e lenses can be fabricated using fused silica.
 This makes the lens robust against thermal lensing at high optical powers, rendering further stabilization mechanisms unnecessary.
 Secondly, astigmatism is low and the setup is very compact and relatively cheap in comparison to a system with an air-bearing linear translation stage.
+However, one limitation is the fact that only about 53\% of the light incident on the Moir\'e lens is useful, as discussed later.

-A Moir\'e lens consists of two phase plates with etched microscopic structures on them that imprint a phase between 0 and 2$\pi$ to the incident wavefront.
-When two such phase plates are combined, a radial phase profile corresponding to that of a lens is formed.
+A Moiré lens consists of two phase plates imprinting a specific phase pattern on the incident wavefront.
+Such a pattern is etched onto the plates with a finite resolution (pixel size) as shown schematically in Fig. \ref{fig:phase profile}.
+When two such phase plates are combined, a radial phase profile corresponding to that of a lens is formed, as illustrated in Fig. \ref{fig:phase profile}.
 By rotating the plates with respect to each other, the focal length of the lens can be tuned.
-The optical power $D$ of a Moir\'e lens is given by:
+The optical power $D$ of the Moir\'e lens used in our setup is given by:

-where $\theta$ is the angle between the two phase plates in radians, $\lambda$ is the wavelength of light, $A$ is the aperture of the lens, and $s$ is the pixel size on the phase plates.
+where $\theta$ is the angle between the two phase plates in radians, $\lambda$ is the wavelength of light, $A=25$ mm is the aperture of the lens, and $s=8 \mu$m is the pixel size on the phase plates.
+The lens is sold as a single unit with the two phase plates pre-mounted on a rotation mount, as shown in the inset of Fig. \ref{fig:optical setup}.

 In our transport scheme, an optical dipole trap produced by a focused laser beam is used to trap and move an atomic sample from an ultra-high vacuum stainless-steel chamber towards a quartz cell with high optical access.
 The focused laser beam is produced using the setup presented in Fig \ref{fig:optical setup}.
 The trap position is changed by varying the focal length of the varifocal Moir\'e lens.
 Since the depth $U$ of such a trap is proportional to $P/w_0^2$, where $P$ is the power in the laser beam and $w_0$ is the waist of the Gaussian beam at the focus, $w_0$ needs to be constant throughout the transport range to maintain constant trapping conditions.
 For this, we adopt the technique presented in L\'eonard {\it et al.}\cite{Leonard_2014}, whereby a second static lens is placed at a distance such that the varifocal lens is in its Fourier plane.
 Up to 10 W of 1064-nm light is delivered via a photonic crystal fiber (NKT, aeroGUIDE-5-PM), after which the beam is enlarged using a 5x telescope to a 1/e$^2$-waist of $\sim$3.4 mm.
 The beam then passes through the Moir\'e lens with an aperture of 25 mm (MIMF-25-1064 from Diffratec) and a static lens with $f=$400 mm, producing a constant 1/e$^2$-waist of $\sim$38 $\mu $m throughout the transport range of 232.5 mm.
 Both lenses are anti-reflection coated for 1064 nm.
 As shown in Fig \ref{fig:optical setup}, one side of the Moir\'e lens is attached onto a home-built adapter that is bolted to a rotation stage, while the other side is clamped externally.
 The beam qualities near the focal point at two different positions are shown in Fig \ref{fig:beam profiles}.
 We note that the separation between the foci is small and that the beam waists at the two positions are close to identical.